 Stopping someone from calling 911 may not seem serious, but under Texas law it is a crime.
 Interfering with an emergency phone call is a criminal offense according to Texas Penal Code Section 42.062.
 A person accused of such a crime can be charged with a Class A misdemeanor.

 Frequently, interfering with an emergency request for assistance case stems from family violence.
 Every situation is different.
 There are many reasons why a person might stop another from calling 911.
 However, prosecutors take this Texas law very seriously and are not very sympathetic when it comes to preventing a 911 call.
 Because they mostly side with the alleged victim, the charge of interference with an emergency call can be hard to beat.

 It is important to seek experienced legal representation if you’re charged with interference with an emergency call.

 Have you or a loved one been charged with interfering with an emergency call?
 These cases usually rely heavily on the word of an alleged victim.
 To put such a person’s credibility in doubt you need effective legal representation.
 Contact James G. Sullivan and Associates today and talk with an experienced criminal defense attorney.

 We represent people from all over the Greater Houston area including Katy, Cypress, Jersey Village, Tomball, Spring, Humble, Pasadena, and many other nearby communities.
-Each of our attorneys have over 25 years handling domestic violence charges in Harris County, Fort Bend County and Montgomery County.
+Each of our attorneys have 30 years or more handling domestic violence charges in Harris County.
 Do not let a misunderstanding end in a criminal record.
 Allow us to fight for you to get the best possible outcome for your case.

 Call (281) 546-6428 for a free initial consultation.